guilimberg/Convert-RA-DEC/README.md

-# Convert-RA-DEC
+# Convert ra/dec

-by Guilherme Limberg

-This Python3 code allows you to convert positions (RA/DEC) from hh:mm:ss (or hh mm ss, it doesn't make any difference) format to degree (deg).
-This should be pretty useful for afterwards calculations of kinematical/dynamical properties among other uses.
+Python3 code to convert positions (RA/DEC) from hh mm ss format to degree.

-For this, you need Astropy, Numpy and Pandas packages installed.

-The script is pretty straight foward, but since I couldn't find any online tool for doing this to big lists of objects, I decided to write one of my own and make it available to everyone.
+pandas and astropy are the necessary packages.